vlsalina/large-social-media-app-client/design-plan.md

 **\*\*** Problems **\*\***
 (1) Must remember NOT to "close" connection to MongoDB when running app.
 (2) Error: Can't set headers after they are sent to the client.
+(3) Dependency errors when trying to use same code for Topic screen from Main Feed screen.
+Simple fix by adding some logic depending on which screen user is currently in.
+A 'type' paramter was added to MainFeedArticleCard to help determine which: type={true} --> Main Feed, type={false} --> Topic

 **\*\*** Resources **\*\***
 (1) https://stackoverflow.com/questions/56694102/how-to-return-a-promise-from-an-action-using-thunk-and-usedispatch-react-redux